Data selection: at the interface of PDE-based inverse problem and randomized linear algebra: PDE based inverse problems

-The forward problem maps a prescribed Dirichlet boundary condition $\phi$ to the solution $u$.
+to the solution $u$.
 A canonical inverse problem is electrical impedance tomography (EIT) \cite{EIT_review}, a noninvasive medical imaging technique in which one seeks to infer the conductivity distribution $\vecsigma$ of tissue from boundary voltage–current measurements.
-In this case, the measured Neumann data $\vecsigma\partial_n u$ defines the Dirichlet-to-Neumann (DtN) map:
+In this case, the measured Neumann data $\vecsigma\partial_n u$ defines the Dirichlet-to-Neumann (DtN) map {, that we use as our ItO map in the data selection setting}:

+{with $\theta_1$ parameterizing the Dirichlet boundary condition and $\theta_2$ denoting the measurement location of the Neumann data.} Physically, this corresponds to the voltage-to-current relation. {There are a few variations to this problem.
+One important variation is to deploy the current-to-voltage data for the reconstruction, a map that is mathematically equivalent to the Neumann-to-Dirichlet map:

+This means~\eqref{eqn:elliptic} is equipped with Neumann boundary data $\vecsigma \partial_n u = \psi_{\theta_1}$ that describe the current on $\partial \Omega$, indexed by $\theta_1$, and Dirichlet data are taken on boundary points $\theta_1\in \partial \Omega$ that represents the voltage measurements.} {Another variation is usually termed the Darcy flow problem~\cite{HV19,GHLS20}.
+Mathematically this is to add a source term to the elliptic equation $\nabla \cdot (\vecsigma(x) \nabla u) = S(x)$, and take measurement directly on $u$ in the interior.
+By varying the source $S(x)$ and the detector location for $u$, one infers $\vecsigma$.
+The problem is mathematically simpler, but requires intrusive measurements.}